-Depending on state law and the language of your force majeure clause, your business may have contractual recourse.
+Depending on state law and the language of your force majeure clause, your business may have contractual recourse during COVID-19.

 Some force majeure clauses have specific language about pandemics and other global health crises.
 This language may either exclude or include these types of disasters—or it may not mention them at all.

-Regardless, you can only use a force majeure clause as a defense against a breach of contract claim if you can prove that COVID-19 (or related events, such as a quarantine or stay-at-home order):
+Regardless, you can only use a force majeure clause as a defense against a breach of contract claim if you can prove that events related to COVID-19: